Blaze-Scripts/bs-loadingscreen/README.md

 - For video: Place MP4 files in `html/assets/video/` and update config
 - For image: Place image files in `html/assets/img/` and update config
 - For YouTube: Set `backgroundType` to "youtube" and provide a `YouTubeID`
+- For slideshow: Place image files in `html/assets/img/` and update config

 ### Changing Logo
 1. Replace `html/assets/img/logo.png` with your own logo